yetulaxman/linux-2/_tutorials/04b-port-forward-rstudio.md

 ## Learning objectives

 In this session you will learn how to:
-- How to pull and launch Rstudio docker
+- Launch a Rstudio docker
-- Perform port mapping or port forwarding
+- Perform port mapping (or port forwarding) rstudio docker
 - Understand different environment variables associated with the docker

 ## Port forwarding using rstudio webserver